Logiqx/wsw-results/docs/ukwa/README.md

 > One leg is considered valid when at least 25% of the finishing racers in the mens fleet have been recorded at least two times at 22 knots, or 50% of the finishing racers in the mens fleet have been recorded at least two times at 20 knots.

-Kiteboards:

-> One leg is considered valid when at least 25% of the finishing racers in the mens fleet have been recorded at least two times at 24 knots, or 50% of the finishing racers in the mens fleet have been recorded at least two times at 22 knots.

 ### Conclusions